 Question From A Visitor

 You say that most franchise buyers don’t conduct due diligence.
 Why?

 The sad truth is that buyers most often purchase on emotion, not facts.
-A combination of salesmanship and believing in what is being said is often enough evidence of reality.
+A combination of salesmanship and naivety often substitutes for reality.
 Bottom line, the dream of owning a given franchise generally trumps legitimate due diligence.
 That’s why such a small percentage of buyers choose to do it or have it done for them.
-We’ve conducted best practice surveys among franchise owners where nine out of 10 never read disclosure documents or understood what they were buying until after the purchase and they were operating the business.
+We’ve conducted many best practice surveys and have found cases where nine out of 10 franchisees never truly investigated or fully understood what they were buying until after the purchase and they were operating the business.
 Buyers must understand that buying a franchise is risky business.
 Research is essential.

 Real Franchise Investigation

 Human nature often takes the path of least resistance.
 And in that mode, the mind can disregard the need for realistic thinking.
 Certainly, when it comes to buying a franchise reality is overlooked.
 We created The Focus Program for Emerging Entrepreneurs to help prospective business owners make better decisions and understanding how to conduct a franchise investigation is part of the Focus Program.